-On a year-to-year basis, there is little change in the share that these fields occupied at the Trilateral Offices.
+There is little change from 2006 to 2007 in the share that these fields occupied at the Trilateral Offices.

-The patent classification does not itself define high technology fields.
-The Trilateral Offices, however, previously agreed to consider as high technology the following fields:
+The IPC does not itself define high technology fields.
+Therefore the Trilateral Offices previously agreed to consider the following as high technology fields:

 - · Computer and automated business equipment,

 - · Micro-organism and genetic engineering,

-- · Aviation.
+- Aviation,

 - · Communications technology,

 - · Semi-conductors, and

 - · Lasers.

 Usually an increasing proportion of applications filed with the Trilateral Offices are from high technology areas.
-In Fig. 4.4, this proportion is given for each Office in 2005 and 2006, together with their origin.
+In Fig. 4.4, this proportion is given for each Office in 2006 and 2007, together with their origins.

-The USPTO has the highest share of patent applications in the high technology fields, with 37 percent of all applications occurring in this area.
-Of this number, 54 percent are from domestic applicants.
-At the JPO, the share of high technology applications increased to 25 percent in 2006, and 85 percent of such applications are from domestic applicants.
-At the EPO, the share of high technology applications remained nearly stable at 23 percent, with 38 percent coming from applicants resident in the EPC contracting states.
+The USPTO has the highest share of patent applications in the high technology fields, with 39 percent of all applications occurring in this area.
+Of this number, 55 percent are from domestic applicants.
+At the JPO, the share of high technology applications decreased to 22 percent in 2007, and 86 percent of such applications are from domestic applicants.
+At the EPO, the share of high technology applications remained stable at 23 percent, with 37 percent coming from applicants resident in the EPC contracting states.

-PATENTS GRANTED BY TRILATERAL OFFICES
+PATENTS GRANTED

 Fig. 4.5 shows the numbers of patents granted by the Trilateral Offices.
-There is an overall growth of more than 18 percent.
-Together the Trilateral Offices granted 377,950 patents in 2006, 57,945 more than in 2005.
+Together the Trilateral Offices granted 376 936 patents in 2007, 1 012 less than in 2006.
+This is an overall decline of about a quarter of a percentage point.

-The number of patents granted by the JPO increased in 2006 by 15 percent.
-The EPO granted 9,525 more patents in 2006 than in 2005, an increase of almost 18 percent.
-The USPTO granted 173,771 the highest number of patents among the Trilateral Offices, an increase of 21 percent since 2005.
-The differences between the Trilateral Offices regarding the absolute numbers of patents granted can only be partially explained by the differences in the number of corresponding applications.
-These numbers are also affected by different grant rates and different durations to process applications by the Trilateral Offices, which themselves reflect differences in the trilateral patent granting procedures (see section below on "Trilateral Patent Procedures").
+The number of patents granted by the JPO increased further by 17 percent in 2007.
+The EPO granted 8 078 less patents in 2007 than in 2006, a decrease of almost 13 percent.
+The USPTO granted almost 16 500 less patents than in 2006 a 9.5 percent decrease.
+The differences between the Trilateral Offices regarding the absolute numbers of patents granted can only be partly explained by differences in the number of corresponding applications.
+These numbers are also affected by differing grant rates and durations to process applications by the Trilateral Offices, which themselves reflect differences in the trilateral patent granting procedures (see section below on "Trilateral Patent Procedures").